What to Expect

 As has been the case in every other year in Cowra, the ‘Bike North cyclist HQ’ for participants will be the Cowra Van Park.
 Of course you must arrange your own accommodation and can choose to stay in the Cowra Van Park, (tell them you are with Bike North when you book your spot), or somewhere else.

 The following information may help you consider Cowra:

 Food and accommodation

 You are responsible for organising your own transport to and from Cowra, your accommodation, and food.

 There are 3 major brand supermarkets in the centre of town, several restaurants, a couple of clubs and a few pubs with bistros.
 Be aware that shopping and eating out options are limited on Good Friday.

 There are several Motels, Hotels, and 2 caravan parks suitable for accommodation.
 The Cowra Van Park is close and handy to the ride launch point (and where we set up camp HQ); whereas the Cowra Holiday Park is a couple of km’s outside of town.

-All rides will start and finish at the Rose Garden Cafe/Visitor Centre.
+All rides will start and finish at the Rose Garden Cafe/Visitor Centre, Cowra.
+The cafe is located on the corner of the Mid Western Hwy, Grenfell Road (B64) and the Lachlan Valley Way (B81), on the west side of the Lachlan River just over the bridge.
 The Rose Garden café will be open from 7am daily.